dignite/harvest-report-lambda/README.md

 ### Pre-requisites

-- [Node.js + npm](https://nodejs.org/en/) for building, running and deploying the project
+- [Node.js + npm][node.js] for building, running and deploying the project
-- [Harvest account](https://www.getharvest.com/) where the time tracking is done, the source of data
+- [Harvest account][harvest] where the time tracking is done, the source of data

 ### Installing and Running